 In October 2021, the Company and the Parent entered into an expense sharing agreement whereby the Parent will provide the Company technology services required to operate the Company's business, including access to the Parent's administration tool so it can monitor brokerage customer activity.
-As of June 30, 2023, \$248,976 was payable to the Parent related to technology licensing fees.
 In addition, the Company agrees to reimburse the Parent for payroll, equipment, costs related to automated clearing house transactions and other incidental expenses paid on behalf of the Company.
-As of June 30, 2023, \$110,858 was payable to the Parent related to such reimbursements.
+For the year ended December 31, 2023 the Company paid \$2,966,794 in technology licensing fees to the Parent of which \$249,020 was payable at year-end.
+In addition, the Company reimbursed \$2,115,855 to the Parent per the agreement.
+As of December 31, 2023, \$294,381 was payable to the Parent included in Payables to Affiliates.

 The Company is affiliated through common ownership with Advisers.
-During April of 2014, the Company and Advisers entered into a brokerage and custodial services agreement whereby the Company agrees to establish and maintain an account on its books and records for each client of the Advisers ("Clients").
+During April of 2014, the Company and Advisers entered into a brokerage and custodial services agreement whereby the Company agrees to establish and maintain an account on its books and records for each client of Advisers ("Clients").
 Accordingly, the Company has established several omnibus accounts for the benefit of Clients which are maintained by two clearing firms.
 Furthermore, the Company is responsible for instructing the clearing firms to maintain possession or control of investments in these omnibus accounts free of any charge, lien, or claim of any kind in favor of the clearing firms or any person claiming through the clearing firms.
-The agreement was superseded by the June 2022 agreement between the Company and Advisers, whereby the Company is reimbursed for all orders and instructions obtained by

-Advisers.
-As of June 30, 2023, there was no receivable related to orders and instructions reimbursements.
-Further, the Company allocates payroll costs to Advisers for services provided by the Company's employees on behalf of the affiliated investment adviser of which \$273,174 was receivable as of June 30, 2023.
-The Company had a net receivable from Advisers of \$201,757 as of June 30, 2023.
+The agreement was superseded by the June 2022 agreement between the Company and Advisers, whereby the Company is reimbursed for all orders and instructions obtained by Advisers.
+For the twelve months ended December 31, 2023, the Company earned \$12,081,984 from Advisers in fees that are settled monthly as part of the intercompany settlement process and of which \$0 was receivable at year-end.
+Further, the Company allocates payroll costs to Advisers for services provided by the Company's employees on behalf of the affiliated investment adviser.
+As of year-end, the Company allocated \$3,332,557 of payroll costs to Advisers of which \$65,277 was receivable as of December 31, 2023, which is netted with the amounts payable to Advisers.
+The Company had a net receivable from Advisers of \$172,320 which includes reimbursements for orders and instructions and reimbursable payroll costs as of December 31, 2023 and is included in Receivable from affiliates in the accompanying statement of financial condition.